bhatinags-creator/au_api_banking/replit.md

 This is the AU Bank Developer Portal (Internal Users) built with a modern full-stack architecture.
 The application provides internal banking API interfaces with a React frontend and Express backend, designed specifically for AU Bank's internal development teams and employees.
 The project features a clean, professional UI with shadcn/ui components and implements a robust database layer using Drizzle ORM with PostgreSQL.

+**Current Status**: Comprehensive API catalog with 26 production-ready APIs across 9 categories including Payments and Loans, with complete documentation and deployment scripts ready for production use.

 # User Preferences

 Preferred communication style: Simple, everyday language.